Listening for Sirens: Locating and Classifying Acoustic Alarms in City Scenes: EXPERIMENTAL EVALUATION

 \subsection{Acoustic Event Classification}

 Table \ref{table:conf_mat} reports the confusion matrix obtained by employing the \emph{SeC} network.
 The average classification rate for all classes is shown along the diagonal of the matrix.
-Fig. \ref{fig:class_snr} shows the accuracy obtained in the classification, averaged over the three classes, at varying of the SNR, when applying the \emph{SeC} network, and the two benchmarks: the \emph{FS}, and the \emph{Mono} networks.
-Results suggest that all three architectures are able to provide a great classification accuracy, despite the presence of copious noise in the original gammatonegrams.
+Fig. \ref{fig:class_snr} shows the accuracy obtained in the classification, averaged over the three classes, at various SNR levels, when applying the \emph{SeC} network, and the two benchmarks: the \emph{FS}, and the \emph{Mono} networks. \rrv{(The figure also includes results that will be discussed in Section~\ref{subsec:discussion}.)} The results suggest that all three architectures are able to provide a great classification accuracy, despite the presence of copious noise in the original gammatonegrams.
 Specifically, \emph{SeC} provides an average accuracy of $94\%$, while \emph{FS} and \emph{Mono} provide an accuracy of $98 \%$ and $96\%$, respectively.
 Furthermore, Table \ref{table:conf_mat} confirms that this accuracy is stable among the different classes.